friedsoap7/ps3-linux-kit/README.md

 All "fat" PS3s are compatible, some "slim" PS3s are compatible, and no "super slim" PS3s are compatible.
 Anything built pre-2011 is fine; i.e., CECHAxx-CECHQxx, CECH-20xxx, CECH-21xxx, and certain CECH-25xxx models.
 Your best bet is to find a "fat" or 2000/2100 series "slim".

+The slim models (especially 2100-series and pre-2011 2500-series) have the smallest CPU and GPU die sizes out of all the compatible consoles, and thus have lower power consumption, slightly stronger performance, and better thermals.
+If you have the choice, it might be nicer to get one of these.

 Source: https://www.psdevwiki.com/ps3/SKU_Models

 ## Jailbreaking your PS3